experoinc/womens-ml-product-hackathon/README.md

 # Women's Machine Learning as a Product Hackathon and Bootcamp

+> ## Deep Learning Branch:
+> This branch is used for teaching deep learning.
+It's probably not the one you want.
+Use `git checkout master` to return to your normally schedulled programming.

 Welcome to the repo for the hackathon and bootcamp hosted by [Expero](https://experoinc.com).
 Thanks for participating!

 ## Bootcamp